Borrowing Details

 In corporate finance, the Cost of Debt (Kd) is the effective rate that a company pays on its borrowed funds, such as loans, bonds, and other forms of debt.
 While the nominal interest rate on a loan might be 9%, the actual economic cost to the company is often significantly lower due to the tax treatment of interest expenses in India.

 The **Cost of Debt Calculator India (2026)** is a professional-grade tool designed for finance students, business owners, and analysts.
-It goes beyond the simple interest calculation to incorporate the "Tax Shield"βthe government's implicit subsidy on business borrowing.
-Because interest is an expense that reduces taxable income, the government effectively pays for a portion of your debt.
+It goes beyond the simple interest calculation to incorporate the "Tax Shield"—the government's implicit subsidy on business borrowing.
+This is a critical input for WACC and DCF valuation models.

 Tax Shield: Why Debt is "Cheaper" Than Equity